 On November 10, 2002, a new addition featuring classrooms, offices and fellowship hall were dedicated and is now enjoyed by all.
 God truly has blessed this church and we are thankful for the guidance and gifts that He has provided.

-The church has had 27 pastors in its history with Rev, Don Gaines serving 23 years, Rev. Dan Kline serving 13 years, Rev. Brian High serving from 2006 - 2008.
+The church has had 27 pastors in its history.
+Recent pastorates include Rev. Don Gaines serving 23 years, Rev. Dan Kline serving 13 years, Rev. Brian High serving from 1.5 years.
 Pastor Matthew Coleman and his family began serving the congregation on August 2, 2010.